7.8K FlaresTwitter0Facebook0Google+28StumbleUpon54Pin It Share7.7K7.8K Flares×

 Grjótagjá, a natural hot tub – now we’re talking!!

-Day 7 & 8 North Iceland and Akureyri
+Day 7 & 8 Drive To North Iceland and Akureyri

 Now we could pretend to be superhuman and tell you we went Whale Watching in Husavik (great place to spot whales) and explored Akureyri (it’s a small yet interesting town) while we were in North Iceland.
 But we would be lying.
 We stayed in this stunning cottage with Icelandic Farm Holidays right next to the sea, snow-capped mountains, and miles of greenery.
 The cottage was kitted with a private hot tub and a BBQ – as you can imagine not much sightseeing was done but a LOT of wine was consumed and the BBQ was used a fair few times.
 Look at the cottage, can you blame us?

 Sleep – Sleep in the Akureyri area.
 We slept at Ytri Vik cottages aka heaven.
-This is a good place to stock up on groceries for your road trip because Akureyri has quite a few large supermarkets and restaurants
+This is a good place to stock up on groceries for the remaining duration of your road trip because Akureyri has quite a few large supermarkets and restaurants

 Our cottage in Akureyri